monomon/inkscape_rounded_corners_rect/README.md

 It also provides an option to remove the selected rectangle when it's done.

+The extension works with multiple rectangles selected, too, processing each.

 ## Installation

 Use the included `setup.py` script:

     python setup.py install

+This will copy the necessary files to your extensions directory:
+* Windows - `%APPDATA%\inkscape\extensions` (e.g. `C:\Users\User\AppData\Roaming\inkscape\extensions`)
+* Linux - `$HOME/.config/inkscape/extensions`

 ## Usage

-Select rectangles in the document, in the menu select `Render->Custom rounded corners rect`.
+* Select rectangles in the document, in the menu select `Render->Custom rounded corners rect`.
+* Input a radius for each corner in the popup dialog.

 ## License